LOGESH-WARAN-C-K/VIRTUSA-JatayuS4-Griffindors/README.md

-# 📘 vSmart Match – GitHub Wiki
+# 📘 vSmart Match – Gen AI Powered , Talent Focused

 ## 🧠 Overview

-**vSmart Match** is a **GenAI-powered resume screening platform** built with the **MERN stack**, integrated with **Langflow** and **LangSmith** for intelligent resume parsing, certificate validation, scoring, and contextual skill analysis.
+**vSmart Match** is a **GenAI-powered Talent Focused ** built with the **MERN stack**, integrated with **Langflow** and **LangSmith** for intelligent resume parsing, certificate validation, scoring, and contextual skill analysis.
 Results are visualized through dashboards and radar charts to support smarter, faster hiring decisions.

 ---